juangesino/gazette/README.md

 ## About

 Gazette is a simple Meteor application that aggregates news and generates a database of articles you read as well as your opinion about them.
 The primary goal of Gazette is to build a database of articles you are interested in.
-In the future, this could be used with ML to recommend articles or even be only to show articles that are relevant to your preferences.
+In the future, this could be used with ML to recommend articles, or even only show articles that are relevant to your preferences.

 <img src="resources/mockups/mockup.png" alt="Mockup" width="400" align="center" />